 John Paul the Great Catholic University - nurturing the creativity and cultivating the imagination of students within the Creative Arts, the Humanities, and Business, while immersed in the Catholic Intellectual tradition.
 The map shows our planned campus expansion in historic downtown Escondido.
 New buildings will accommodate our significant growth in students and academic programs.
 Our campus is across the street from the California Center for the Arts with its 1,500-seat concert hall, a 400-seat theater, and a full-service conference center.

-John Paul the Great Catholic University nurtures the creativity and cultivates the imagination of students within the Creative Arts, the Humanities, Business and Theology, while immersing them in the Catholic Intellectual tradition.
-We form Catholic and Christian artists, thinkers, designers, entrepreneurs, and theologians to Impact Culture for Christ.
+John Paul the Great Catholic University nurtures the creativity and cultivates the imagination of students within the Creative Arts, the Humanities, and Business, while immersing them in the Catholic Intellectual tradition.
+We form Catholic and Christian artists, thinkers, designers, and entrepreneurs to Impact Culture for Christ.

 After 18-months of strategic planning and real estate acquisition, our top priorities include:

-The 4-story housing structure will provide dorm-style accommodations for 300 students, as well as a cafeteria, recreation space, and a gym.
-We believe dorms provide the best support structure for freshman and sophomores, while apartments are best for juniors and seniors.
+The student housing structure will provide dorm-style accommodations for 300 freshmen and sophomore students, while juniors and seniors live in apartments.
 The lot, which occupies a half city block, was acquired by a transformative $1.5M gift from Terry and Barbara Caster.
 Completion is expected for Fall 2019.